Gracie Gillam: Music

 The Teen Beach Movie soundtrack, which entered the Billboard 200 chart at number eight in July 2013, was released featuring songs performed by Gillam, including her as a main artist in the song "Falling for Ya" and featured in the songs "Cruisin' for a Bruisin'", "Like Me", "Meant to Be", and "Coolest Cats in Town".
 "Cruisin' for a Bruisin'" and "Falling for Ya" topped Billboards Kid Digital charts for weeks, with "Falling for Ya" reaching number 25 on the Heatseekers Songs chart and number 66 on the Hot Digital Songs chart.

 In 2014, Phipps appeared in the Austin & Ally episode "Directors & Divas" and performed "The Pilot and the Mermaid" with Ross Lynch.

 In 2015, her song "Gotta Be Me" from Teen Beach 2 was nominated in the Teen Choice Awards as the Choice Song from a Movie or TV Show; she sang the song with Ross Lynch, Maia Mitchell, Garrett Clayton, John Deluca, and Jordan Fisher.

+Personal life

+Before 2017, Gillam was credited professionally under her birth name, Grace Phipps.
+She revealed that the change was due to the fact that she had "always wanted a stage name" and is based on "Gilliam," a family name.

+In November 2017, Gillam began dating actor and Z Nation co-star Nat Zang.
+In January 2022, Gillam announced their engagement.
+They were married in May 2023 in Arizona.